Democrat Joe Biden says alleged sexual assault 'never happened'

 Reuters has not been able to independently confirm Reade's accusation and also was unable to reach Reade or a representative for her comment.
 "We appreciate Vice President Biden finally addressing Tara Reade's allegations," said Heather Drevna, the vice president of communications at the Rape, Abuse & Incest National Network, an anti-sexual violence organization.
 "These allegations deserve a rigorous investigation."

-ACCUSATIONS AGAINST TRUMP Trump has been accused in recent years by more than a dozen women of making unwanted sexual advances.
+TRUMP ACCUSATIONS Trump has been accused in recent years by more than a dozen women of making unwanted sexual advances.
 In all instances, they claimed the purported misconduct occurred years before he entered politics.
 Trump has denied the accusations, accusing rival Democrats and the media of a smear campaign.

-"I think he should respond," Trump told reporters on Thursday ahead of the Biden interview.
-"It could be false accusations.
-I know all about false accusations."
-Several news outlets that have published Reade's account, including the New York Times and the Washington Post, have interviewed a friend who said Reade told her about the alleged assault at the time.
-Another friend told the Times that Reade told her in 2008 about a previous traumatic incident involving Biden.
-Reade's brother also confirmed parts of Reade's account to The Intercept and the Post.
+In an interview on Friday with conservative radio host Dan Bongino, Trump said if the accusations were false, Biden should deny them.
+"Just go out and fight it, it's one of those things," Trump said he would advise Biden.
+"I've been a total victim of this nonsense, false accusations."

-On Monday, the Business Insider news website published an interview with a former neighbor who said Reade told her in the mid-1990s that Biden had put his fingers inside her.
-Reade, 56, told media interviewers she complained at the time about sexual harassment, though not sexual assault, to three of Biden's Senate aides.
-The Biden campaign released a statement from one, Marianne Baker, who said she never received any report of inappropriate behavior in nearly 20 years of working for Biden.
+Trump's re-election campaign accused Biden of exercising a double standard.
+"In a dramatic shift, Biden now says 'believe women' doesn't actually mean 'believe women,'" said campaign spokeswoman Erin Perrine.
+"We do not know what, if anything, was done to Tara Reade, but there cannot be one set of rules for Joe Biden and another set for everyone else."

 ALSO READ